 Support and Special Programs

 Augustana welcomes international students!
-View the International Student Handbook for a complete list of programs and services, as well as helpful academic, cultural, and community information.
 Some of the most important services for new students are also outlined below.

 Free Airport Pick-up: Augustana provides free airport pick-up for all new international students.
-As soon as you book your flights, please contact Rosanne Reinartz with your arrival details.
 We will arrange for a staff member or ACE Ambassador to pick you up at the airport in Sioux Falls (FSD).